AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_gateway_peering.md

 * `gateway2_excluded_network_cidrs` - (Optional) List of excluded network CIDRs for the second transit gateway.
 * `gateway1_excluded_tgw_connections` - (Optional) List of excluded TGW connections for the first transit gateway.
 * `gateway2_excluded_tgw_connections` - (Optional) List of excluded TGW connections for the second transit gateway.
-* `prepend_as_path1` - (Optional) AS Path Prepend customized by specifying AS PATH for a BGP connection.
+* `prepend_as_path1` - (Optional) AS Path Prepend for BGP connection.
+Can only use the transit's own local AS number, repeated up to 25 times.
 Applies on transit_gateway_name1.
 Available in provider version R2.17.2+.
-* `prepend_as_path2` - (Optional) AS Path Prepend customized by specifying AS PATH for a BGP connection.
+* `prepend_as_path2` - (Optional) AS Path Prepend for BGP connection.
+Can only use the transit's own local AS number, repeated up to 25 times.
 Applies on transit_gateway_name2.
 Available in provider version R2.17.2+.
 * `enable_peering_over_private_network` - (Optional) Enable peering over private network.
 ActiveMesh and Insane Mode is required on both transit gateways.
 Available in provider version R2.17.1+.
 * `enable_single_tunnel_mode` - (Optional) Enable peering with Single Tunnel mode.
 False by default.
 Available as of provider version R2.18+.
 * `enable_insane_mode_encryption_over_internet` - (Optional) Enable Insane Mode Encryption over Internet.
 Type: Boolean.
 Default: false.
 Required with `tunnel_count`.
 Conflicts with `enable_peering_over_private_network` and `enable_single_tunnel_mode`.
 Available as of provider version R2.19+.